A Quick Guide to Growing From Seed

 Some seeds are best grown in rows such as beans, peas, making it easier for them to grow up a trellis.
 Carrots, beetroot or parsnips are also best sown in a line, however plants like corn are best planted in blocks for better wind pollination later in the season.

-Water regularly and don’t allow your mix and soil to dry out!
+Water regularly and don’t allow your soil to dry out!
 Use a hand sprayer to moisten the mix (if growing in a seed tray) and mist the newly developing seedlings, or carefully use a hose on sprinkle setting in the garden.
 If using a hose, reduce water pressure and face nozzle upwards so that seedlings are gently watered.
 Too much heavy watering can move the germinating seeds and seedlings in the soil, disrupting their roots.

 In spring and early summer most seeds will need watering at least once a day, preferably in the morning, otherwise the heat of the sun evaporates it before the plants have time to soak up the moisture.